D4wnstar/aetherwisp/Statistical mechanics/Systems/Black body cavity.md

 $$\boxed{I(T)=\frac{\pi ^{2}k_{B}^{4}}{60\hbar ^{3}c^{2}}T^{4}=\sigma T^{4}}$$
 This is known as the [[legge di Stefan-Boltzmann|Stefan law]] for [[irradiazione|irradiation]], where $\sigma$ is the [[Costante di Stefan-Boltzmann|Stefan-Boltzmann constant]].

 [1]: This might seem weird as photons are being added and removed all the time.
 The real reason is that photons have no [[mass]] and only carry [[kinetic energy]], so when they are absorbed, they give away their energy and vanish.
 As such, the energy increases, but the particles do not (since the photon vanished).
 Photons really just move energy around and once they deliver their energy, the disappear.
+In fact, all ensembles of massless particles have zero chemical potential.
 [^2]: However, do be careful of the factor 2 from the sum over polarization states.